Prathyusha-Guduru/Licence-Plate-Detector/README.md

 # Licence-Plate-Detector
-An OpenCV application which detects License plates of  Russian cars (both moving and stationary)  and blurs them.
+An OpenCV application based on the Viola-Jonas algorithm which detects License plates of  Russian cars (both moving and stationary)  and blurs them.